How to Add Support for Passkeys Authentication

 );

-You can leverage Native Passkeys with RIP-7212 when supported, as it offers the lowest gas costs.
-You can import the default precompile address and pass it in the overrides.
-We recommend verifying whether the chain you are using has adopted the same address as specified in the standard.
+Leverage Native Passkeys with RIP-7212 when supported for optimal gas efficiency.
+Import the default precompile address and pass it in the overrides.
+Verify that your chain has adopted the same precompile address specified in the standard.

 New Account